DOCUMENTATION

 import { FireSword } from '@pxlkit/gamification';

-// Colorful animated SVG with CSS keyframe animation
+// Colorful animated SVG with CSS keyframe animation (default)

 const svg = generateAnimatedSvg(FireSword);